-- 1. New positions or reclassification requests can be submitted under the following circumstances: - a.
-In preparation for submission of the annual budget; - b.
-Initiation of position changes during the budget year due to changes in service demands, funding, legal, technical, organizational or programmatic requirements; - c.
-As a result of a need to reorganize departmental functions or a gradual accretion of higher or lower-level duties to an existing position; and - d.
-Pursuant to collective bargaining agreements. - 2.
+- e.
+Service requirements in a program have increased, requiring new staff, and the program is entirely funded by fees or allocations that increased sufficient to fund the new need due to that specific activity; or - f.
+Pursuant to collective bargaining agreements. - g.
+Employees who feel they are working out of class should notify their Employing Official - 2.
 Whenever an Employing Official has a need to either add a new position or reclassify an existing position within the County's classification system, the Employing Official must submit to the County Administrator, through Human Resources, a request to reorganize, or to request a classification study, in the format as established and maintained by the Human Resources Department.
 The information submitted must include documentation explaining the need for the requested change and an analysis of the immediate and long-term budget impact.
 The County Administrator will submit the request to the Board of County Commissioners for preliminary approval.
-Upon preliminary approval by the Board, the Human Resources Department will complete a formal review and submit recommendations regarding the proper classifications.
+Upon preliminary approval by the Board, the Human Resources Department will complete a formal review and submit recommendations regarding the proper classifications. - a.

-- a.
 If the proposed new position or reclassification is due to a prospective reorganization, the Employing Office/Department will absorb both the current year's increased costs and subsequent years' costs through other personnel reductions or increased revenues.
 In the event the office/department is unable to absorb the increased costs, the reorganization will be submitted as part of the next year's budget request and will not be considered in the current year. - 3.
 Effective Date of Compensation Change: Any change in classification or compensation cannot become effective before the first day of the first full pay period following the date that the study is given preliminary approval from the Board of County Commissioners.
 No retroactive pay will be given unless action has been taken by the Board of County Commissioners prior to the date the increases become effective. - 4.
 Final Approval: A County Resolution relative to creation and reclassification of positions must be prepared and submitted by the Human Resources Department for final approval.